-When developing the community plan the council along with its partners took account of the emerging Programme for Government and relevant strategies with a view to aligning our plan to regional priorities and outcomes.
+When developing the draft community plan the council along with its partners took account of the emerging programme for government and relevant strategies with a view to aligning our plan to regional priorities and outcomes.

-Community engagement has been at the heart of the development of the community plan over the past year, it has presented us with a range of opinions, help set the direction of the plan and together we have developed the first community plan for our area.
+Community engagement has been at the heart of the development of the community plan over the past year, it has presented us with a range of opinions, help set the direction of the plan and together we have developed a draft Armagh, Banbridge and Craigavon Borough community plan.